wesleytodd/nighthawk/README.md

 It is also relatively small, weighing in at 19kb minified and gzipped.
 If you are using browserify you are probably already bundling modules like `buffer` and `process`, so if you don't count those we only add 8kb total.
 This is a fair bit smaller than other comparable libraries for front-end routing.
 You can see for yourself by running `npm run disc`, which will open a breakdown of where the file size comes from and display the minified and gzipped file size (`File size: 8198 bytes gzipped`).

-Requires HTML5 `history` api, aka `pushState`.
-This module does not support hash based routing (who is actually supporting IE9 anymore anyway?).
+**NOTE**: Requires HTML5 `history` api, aka `pushState`.
+This module does not support hash based routing (who is actually supporting IE9 anymore anyway?
+Not even Microsoft is...).

 ### Example: